-1. At home as abroad, the need is for steadiness and resolve.

-2. Government spending is being restrained.
+- At home as abroad, the need is for steadiness and resolve. - 2.
+Government spending is being restrained.
 The public sector deficit, as a percentage of our domestic product, is now one of the smallest in the industrialised world.
 Monetary growth is towards the middle of the 8-12 per cent target range.
-And inflation, at 5 per cent, is lower than at any time since 1970.

-3. Last year we saw a surplus on our balance of payments current account of some £4 billion.
+And inflation, at 5 per cent, is lower than at any time since 1970. - 3.
+Last year saw a surplus on our balance of payments current account of some £4 billion.
 In 1983 too we now expect a significant surplus.
-Total official external debt now stands at around \$12 billion, compared with \$22 billion when we took office, and is smaller in relation to Britain's trade than at any time since the second World War.

-4. In our own economy domestic demand has been growing - at some 2-3 per cent a year in real terms -since the spring of 1981.
+Total official external debt now stands at around \$12 billion, compared with \$22 billion when we took office, and is smaller in relation to Britain's trade than at any time since the second World War. - 4.
+In our own economy domestic demand has been growing at some 2-3 per cent a year in real terms -since the spring of 1981.
 This is a considerably stronger growth of demand than in most other industrial countries.
 Indeed, in the industrial world as a whole demand has tended to fall.
-With this weakness in overseas demand and some further rise in our imports, total output in this country increased last year by only $\frac{1}{2}$ per cent.
-But, while we expect domestic demand to grow by over 3 per cent this year, output is forecast to rise by some 2 per cent, which is likely to be in line with, or a little faster than, the projected growth in world output.
+With this weakness in overseas demand and some further rise in our imports, total output in this country increased last year by only 1⁄2 per cent.
+This year we expect domestic demand to grow by over 3 per cent and output to rise by some 2 per cent, this is likely to be in line with, or a little faster than, the projected growth in world output.

-5. I have spoken so far of output in the whole economy.
+- 5. I have spoken so far of output in the whole economy.

 For manufacturing industry too the prospects look better.
-After a slight fall last year, the current evidence suggests that a modest rise is likely over this year.

-6. The 11⁄2 per cent rise in consumers' expenditure betwen the third and fourth quarters of last year was reflected in improved output performance in the consumer goods industries.
-Improvements have also been recorded in the electrical engineering industry.
-And order books and business confidence, in manufacturing industry generally, are rising.

-7. Other sectors too are showing clear signs of further improvement .
-The construction industry's orders and output are rising steadily.
+After a slight fall last year, the current evidence suggests that a modest rise is likely over this year. - 6.
+The 11⁄2 per cent rise in consumers' expenditure between the third and fourth quarters of last year is leading to improved output performance in the consumer goods industries.
+Sizeable improvements have also been recorded in the electrical engineering industry.
+And order books and business confidence, in manufacturing industry generally, are rising. - 7.
+Other sectors too are showing clear signs of improvement.
+The construction industry's orders and output rose in the second half of 1982.
 Housing starts in the three months to January rose by over 13 per cent on the previous three months.
-Between the third and fourth quarters of 1982 output in the distribution and service sectors increased by 2 per cent, and motor trading activity rose by 9 per cent.
+And between the third and fourth quarters of 1982 output in the retail sector increased by 11⁄2 per cent.
 This evidence of recovery should be welcomed by all in this House.